 Install: Awesome Screenshots

-Loom is easy to use screen recorder software for Chrome.
-The extension allows you to record your Chrome’s window with just a single click and also gives you an easy to share link once you finish recording.
-It’s the best way to record Chrome and share the recording with others without having to upload the file somewhere.
+Loom is an easy-to-use screen recorder software for Chrome.
+The extension lets you record your Chrome window with just a single click and gives you an easy-to-share link once you finish recording.
+It’s the best way to record Chrome and share the recording with others without uploading the file somewhere.